section-engineering-education/engineering-education/content/articles/reading-and-processing-android-sensor-data-using-python-with-csv-read/index.md

 ![saving data](/engineering-education/reading-and-processing-android-sensor-data-using-python-with-csv-read/image-nine.png)

 Once this is done, you get a prompt to share your data through any application you wish or save it in the local storage.
+After saving, you can import it to your pc for processing.
 For our case, we use the accelerometer sensor.

 ### Python code for processing the data